Dear Chiari Malformation,

 Seeing us as one

 There have been many people over the years who saw us as one, and I’m not going to lie, that really took a toll on me.
 Teachers and administrators would exclude me from many opportunities because they feared you, or they thought you were brain cancer.
 Fellow students often avoided the “special ed girl”, and I had almost no friends outside of band.
 My family had to cancel many trips and change plans because of you too- no more traveling for long car rides or going to fun events.
 People would meet you and wonder why you were with me, of all people.
 It just didn’t seem fair.

 So, happy sixth birthday, Chiari Malformation.
-I hope I don’t have to celebrate many more birthdays with you, and that a cure may be found in the future for me and the many other Chiari warriors.
+I can’t believe at this point that I’ve had Chiari Malformation for six years.
+I hope I don’t have to celebrate many more birthdays with you, and that a cure may be found in the future for me and the many other Chiari patients.